Cavaliers Set for ACC Home Opener Monday

 On the Horizon

-- The Cavaliers will back in action when they host Clemson on Jan.
-1. Tipoff from John Paul Jones Arena is set for 7 p.m.
+- The Cavaliers will back in action when they travel to Florida State on Jan.
+4. Tipoff from the Donald L. Tucker Center is set for 2 p.m.

 - Fans can also tune in live on WINA (98.9FM/1070AM).